riggraz/no-style-please/README.md

 - each entry can have the following attributes:
     - `title`, which defines the text to render for this menu entry (**NB: you can also specify HTML!**)
     - `url`, which can be used to specify an URL for this entry.
 If not specified, `title` will be rendered as-is; otherwise `title` will be sorrounded by a link tag pointing to the specified URL.
 Note that the URL can either be relative or absolute.
 Also note that you can get the same result by placing an ```<a>``` tag in the `title` field.
-    - `post_list`, which can be `true` or `false`.
-If it is true, the entry will have all posts in the site as subentries.
+    - `post_list`, which can be set either to `true` or to an object.
+If it is true, the entry will have a list of all posts as subentries.
 This is used to render your post list.
+If you want to customize which posts to render (e.g. by category), you can add one or more of the following attributes under `post_list`:
+        - `category`, which can be set to a string.
+It is used to render a list of posts of the specified category only.
+If you don't set it, then posts of all categories will be rendered.
+        - `limit`, which can be set to a number.
+It specifies the number of posts to show.
+If not set, all posts will be rendered.
+        - `show_more`, which can be true.
+If it is true and if the number of posts to show is greater than the specified `limit`, render a link to another page.
+To specify the URL and the text of the link, you can set `show_more_url` and `show_more_text` attributes, which are documented below.
+        - `show_more_url`, which can be a string.
+It specifies the URL for the show more link.
+Use only if `show_more` is true.
+        - `show_more_text`, which can be a string.
+It specifies the text for the show more link.
+Use only if `show_more` is true.
     - `entries`, yes, you can have entries inside entries.
 In this way you can create nested sublists!

 ### Custom index page